Learning How We Talk: Speech and Language Development Milestones for Children

 Starts to name pictures in a book

-Asks questions
+Asks simple questions

-Puts 2 words together by 2 years
+Puts 2 words together by age 2

 2-3 Years

-Understands opposites
+Understands opposites (big/small, hot/cold)

 Follows 2-step directions